kennycornellius-collab/Demonclock/README.md

   generated item is checked against live world state before it's ever shown to you, and again right before you pull it, since the world keeps moving in between.

-See `SPEC.md` for the full design document and `progress.md` for a detailed, append-only build log of how each piece landed.

 ## Playing it